 However, there’s another very interesting thing to consider.
 This year’s game looks like it is giving seventh gen console owners a sore miss, with the only platforms that have been announced so far being the Xbox One, PS4, and everyone’s favorite new hybrid console- the Nintendo Switch.
 Seems to us like 2K is all set to embrace new technology while leaving the older ones in the dust.
 Some fans are still optimistic that the Xbox 360 and PS3 versions will be announced soon, but it doesn’t appear like a good business plan to build so many different versions of the game, especially when a far more tantalizing new one is on the cards.

 So what about WWE 2K19, and which platforms will it be coming to?
 Of course, there is no sense in speculating over the possibility of a PC version, so let’s get that out of the way.
 At the same time, it is a given that seventh generation consoles are out of the question, which we believe is the fate for NBA 2K19 as well.
 So that leaves the Xbox One and the PS4.
 But to speak of the first, Microsoft has discontinued the original Xbox One, leaving only the Xbox One S in circulation.
+Although, we have confirmed that most of WWE Immortals credits and stamina generator will work fine for all iOS, Android and PC versions.
 There’s still the upcoming Xbox One X, though, but the next generation console from Sony, the speculated PS5, is not due for a while.
 So coming to the question of WWE 2K19 platforms, we believe that the PS4, Xbox One, and PC are plausible options, along with possible support for the Xbox One X and the PS4 Pro.
 The Nintendo Switch may also come in a Switch version.

 WWE 2K19 Wishlist: What fans would love to see